davidmarne/obsidian-json-schema/README.md

   - [ ] create a way to modify schemas from within obsidian
     - [ ] provide a basic json editor
     - [ ] leverage `jsonschema-editor-react` (or something similar) to provide a user friendly way to edit schemas
+- creating notes from a schema
+  - [ ] create empty note from schema
+  - [ ] leverage `react-json-schema-form` (or something similar) to prompt for inputs/unknowns when creating new notes from a schema
 - performance
   - [ ] memoize ast generation and schema validation where possible
   - [ ] investigate ways to cache/persist analysis results across sessions so all files do not need to be revalidated at startup